Frequently Asked Questions (FAQs)

 • Orthodontic treatment

 These procedures work together to restore both function and appearance.
-Dental implants replace missing teeth with permanent solutions that look and feel natural, whilst crowns and bridges rebuild damaged or weakened teeth and fill gaps.
+Dental implants replace missing teeth with permanent solutions that look and feel natural, while crowns and bridges rebuild damaged or weakened teeth and fill gaps.
 Veneers can enhance the appearance of teeth that are discoloured, chipped or misshapen, contributing to an attractive, cohesive smile.

 Dr Legin will conduct a thorough examination and discuss your goals to develop a treatment timeline that works for you.
 Full-mouth reconstruction is a significant investment in your oral health, and our team is committed to supporting you throughout every stage of your journey towards a fully restored, functional and beautiful smile.